ETolboom/blg/docs/wiki/Behavioral-Rules.md

 - A rule must have **exactly one start node** (a node with no incoming edges).
 - Notes nodes are visual only and have no effect on grading.
 - The order in which you draw branches does not matter; BLG tries all paths.
-- Very long chains with a small maximum distance may fail to match elements that are separated by intermediate gateways in the student's model — adjust the maximum distance on the followedBy connector if needed.
+- Very long chains with a small maximum distance may fail to match elements that are separated by intermediate gateways in the student's model; adjust the maximum distance on the followedBy connector if needed.

 See [Modeling Considerations](Modeling-Considerations) for more.